kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 Scaling down of unneeded nodes can be configured by setting `--scale-down-unneeded-time`.
 Increasing value will make nodes stay up longer, waiting for pods to be scheduled while decreasing value will make nodes be deleted sooner.

+### How can I request Clsuter Autoscaler to scale down a particular node?

+CA supports scaling down a particular node with a special taint.
+* The taint `Key` is required.
+It should be `cluster-autoscaler.kubernetes.io/force-scale-down-with-grace-period-minutes`.
+* The taint `Vaue` is optional.
+It can be empty or an integer indicating the time to evict a pod before deleting it.
+If empty, the pods on the node will always be evicted gracefully.
+* The taint `Effect` is required.
+It can be `NoSchedule`, `PreferNoSchedule` or `NoExecute`.
+* The taint `TimeAdded` is optional.
+It can be empty or an UTC time indicating the start time of the force scale down.
+If empty, CA will backfill the added time when CA observes the new taint in the next scan, usually within 10 seconds (configurable by `--scan-interval` flag).

+The node scale-down deadline is calculated based on the taint `Value` and the taint `TimeAdded`.
+* Before the deadline, pods on the node will be evicted gracefully.
+PDBs are respected during the pod eviction.
+* After the deadline, the node will be deleted directly, then the pods on the node will be deleted as well.

+The force scale down operation mainly has 3 stages:
+1. Clsuter scale-up: When the `force-scale-down` is added to a node, all pods on the node will be marked as `Pending` virtually.
+CA will try to schedule the pods on different nodes, and a cluster scale-up might be triggered if needed.
+The scale-up will also be triggered if the node group is at the min size.
+In addition, the cluster usually dealys scale-down for 10 mintues after adding new nodes (configurable by `--scale-down-delay-after-add` flag).
+However, the 10-minute cool down period will be skipped if there is a force-scale-down node.
+2. Node draining: Once CA finds places for all these pods, the node scale-down starts.
+All pods on the node will be marked as drainable, and node draining starts.
+3. Node deletion: When the node draining is completed or the configured deadline is exceeded, the node deletion starts.
+CA will call cloud-provide to delete the node.

+To avoid node churning caused by the force-scale-down nodes:
+* The scale-up will be triggered only if the pods on the force-scale-down node cannot be rescheduled on existing nodes.
+* The scale-down will be triggered only if the node is still unneeded after rescheduling all pods on the force-scale-down node.
+* If the scale-down candidates have multiple nodes, the force-scale-down node will have higher priority.

+This feature is controlled by a new flag `force-scale-down-enabled`.
+The current default value is `false`, please update it to `true` if you need it.

 ### How can I configure overprovisioning with Cluster Autoscaler?